ComparativeGenomicsToolkit/cactus/README.md

 - Heng Li for [minigraph](https://github.com/lh3/minigraph), [minimap2](https://github.com/lh3/minimap2), [gfatools](https://github.com/lh3/gfatools) and [dna-brnn](https://github.com/lh3/dna-rnn)
 - Dany Doerr for [GFAffix](https://github.com/marschall-lab/GFAffix), used to optionally clean pangenome graphs.
 - The vg team for [vg](https://github.com/vgteam/vg), used to process pangenome graphs.

+## Mailing List

+Please subscribe to the [cactus-announce](https://groups.google.com/d/forum/cactus-announce) low-volume mailing list so we may reach about releases and other announcements.